-In response to public fears and Congressional investigations into communism in the United States, President Harry S. Truman issues an executive decree establishing a sweeping loyalty investigation of federal employees.
+In response to fears and Congressional investigations into communism in the United States, President Harry S. Truman issues an executive decree establishing a sweeping loyalty investigation of federal employees.

 As the Cold War began to develop after World War II, fears concerning communist activity in the United States, particularly in the federal government, increased.
 Congress had already launched investigations of communist influence in Hollywood, and laws banning communists from teaching positions were being instituted in several states.
 Of most concern to the Truman administration, however, were persistent charges that communists were operating in federal offices.
 In response to these fears and concerns, Truman issued an executive order on March 21, 1947, which set up a program to check the loyalty of federal employees.
 In announcing his order, Truman indicated that he expected all federal workers to demonstrate “complete and unswerving loyalty” the United States.
 Anything less, he declared, “constitutes a threat to our democratic processes.”